Destiny 2: Forsaken: Season of Opulence

 Following the events of Season of the Drifter, the Guardian is given an imperial summons by Benedict 99-40 (who had also moved to the Annex in the Tower) on the orders of Emperor Calus of the Cabal.
-The Guardian is invited to partake in treasure hunts across the Solar System, as well as exploring the Leviathan's Menagerie—described by Calus as the Leviathan's oldest deck and once served as a prison for the Emperor and his Loyalist Cabal after Ghaul usurped Calus' throne and sent them into exile, now turned into an arena that pits Vex and Hive captured by Calus against Guardians for the Emperor's own entertainment—and other tasks that the Emperor has created for them.
+The Guardian is invited to partake in treasure hunts across the Solar System, as well as exploring the Leviathans Menagerie—described by Calus as the ship's oldest deck and once served as a prison for the Emperor and his Loyalist Cabal after Ghaul usurped Calus's throne and sent them into exile, now turned into an arena that pits Vex and Hive captured by Calus against Guardians for the Emperor's own entertainment—and other tasks that the Emperor has created for them.
 After participating in the Menagerie, the Guardian returns to Werner 99–40 on Nessus and is informed by Calus that one of his Loyalist Shadows, Gahlran, the Sorrow Bearer, was given a Hive artifact called the Crown of Sorrow in an attempt to control the Hive, but instead triggered a trap laid by the Hive Queen Savathûn, causing Gahlran to fall under her control; as a result, the Leviathan has been overrun by the Hive.
 Wanting the Leviathan cleansed of the Hive infestation and his former Shadow put down, a fireteam of Guardians assembled by Calus make their way into the vessel's treasure vaults deep within the Menagerie and confront Gahlran ("Crown of Sorrow" raid).
 With the aid of Savathûn's magics, the Guardians slay the mad Shadow, rendering the Crown of Sorrow inert.
 Calus rewards the Guardians with treasure and formally makes them his Shadows.

-Sometime after the defeat of Gahlran, Calus invites the Guardian to travel to the Leviathan, where the Emperor has erected a tribute hall on board the vessel to celebrate the Guardian and their legacy.
+Sometime after the defeat of Gahlran, Calus invites the Guardian to the Leviathan, where the Emperor has erected a tribute hall on board the vessel to celebrate the Guardian and their legacy.
 At first, the hall is empty, but Calus advises the Guardian to complete tasks across the Solar System to earn golden tribute statues for the hall.
 After the Guardian fills the hall with some tributes, a portal to the Taken Ascendant Realm appears in the middle of the hall, indicating that the Leviathan was pulled partially into the Ascendant Realm as a result of the Crown of Sorrow's influence.
-The Guardian ventures into the Ascendant Realm and defeats both Taken originating from the Hellmouth on Earth's Moon and Calus' Loyalists deep within.
+The Guardian ventures into the Ascendant Realm and defeats both Taken originating from the Hellmouth on Earth's Moon and Calus' Loyalists deep within ("The Other Side" exotic mission).
 After surviving the onslaught, the Guardian escapes the Ascendant Realm and returns to the tribute hall, where a display case below the Ascendant portal unlocks and rewards the Guardian with the exotic pulse rifle Bad Juju.

+The events of Destiny 2: Shadowkeep follow.